SangisFive/trixi_interview/README.md

 Backend with a single endpoint returning a hardcoded xml file for download testing: https://github.com/SangisFive/trixi_interview/tree/main/backend_with_file_for_testing

 THE ORIGINAL ASSIGNMENT (All the text, grammar and formatting is maintained.
-Except the url.):
+Except the url):

 Zadání:
 Vytvořte javovskou aplikaci, která stáhne data v xml z internetu, zpracuje je a uloží do sql databáze.